-I’m Dr. Clint Fluker, a curator, writer, and multidisciplinary artist.
+I’m Dr. Clint Fluker, a curator, writer, and artist.

-As a curator, my most recent exhibitions include Come Ruin or Rapture (Michael C. Carlos Museum, 2024) and A Haunting Between Us (Clark Atlanta University Art Museum, 2024).
+As a curator, my recent exhibitions include Come Ruin or Rapture (Michael C. Carlos Museum, 2024) and A Haunting Between Us (Clark Atlanta University Art Museum, 2024).
 Both exhibitions featured the work of the acclaimed contemporary artist La Vaughn Belle from St. Croix.
-I am also a visual artist, and my most recent work was featured in the 2024 exhibition, Hold the Line, at the ArtsXchange.
-My origami sculptures in this show are presented as meditations on the themes of memory and fragmentation.
+As a visual artist, and my most recent work is the 2026 solo exhibition, His Dope Materials: Tools for a Restless Mind at Gallery 72 in Atlanta, GA.
+In this exhibit, I present origami sculptures, illustrations, and film, as meditations on the themes of memory and fragmentation.

-In my scholarly work, I am the co-editor of The Black Speculative Arts Movement (2019), a collection that contributes to the global discourse on Afrofuturism studies.
-I am also an accomplished filmmaker, having co-directed the 2024 award-nominated short documentary, Zorahead: The Life and Times of Valerie Boyd, as well as the 2017 film, Let’s Go to Work!: Chicago Steppin’ in Atlanta.
+In my scholarly work, I am the co-editor of The Black Speculative Arts Movement (2019), a collection that contributes to the global scholarly discourse on the field of Afrofuturism studies.
+I am also an accomplished filmmaker, having directed the 2024 award-nominated short documentary, Zorahead: The Life and Times of Valerie Boyd, as well as the 2017 film, Let’s Go to Work!: Chicago Steppin’ in Atlanta.
 Additionally, I am the co-founder of The Tenth, a startup company designed to connect newcomers and curious residents of Atlanta to the city's vibrant culture.

 I hold a Bachelor of Arts in philosophy from Morehouse College and a Master of Arts and Ph.D. in American Studies from the Institute for Liberal Arts at Emory University.